o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-nodeable-nodes.md

        *.ScriptCanvasNodeable.xml,ScriptCanvasNodeableRegistry_Header.jinja,AutoGenNodeableRegistry.generated.h
        *.ScriptCanvasNodeable.xml,ScriptCanvasNodeableRegistry_Source.jinja,AutoGenNodeableRegistry.generated.cpp
    ```
-1. `STATIC` library must be declared directly as `BUILD_DEPENDENCIES` of Gem runtime module (and it should be included as part of editor module build dependencies hierarchy)
+1. The `STATIC` library must be declared directly in the `BUILD_DEPENDENCIES` of the Gem runtime module (and it should be included as part of editor module build dependencies hierarchy)
 1. `StartingPointInput.Static` includes two .cmake file lists.
    * We include the common files and the platform specific files which are set in `startingpointinput_files.cmake`.
    * We include AzAutoGen ScriptCanvas free function required templates which are set in `startingpointinput_autogen_files.cmake` (We recommend to keep this file separately for clear scope)